Every Night (Hannah Diamond song)

-"Every Night" is a song recorded by the English singer Hannah Diamond, released as a non-album single on 24 November 2014 through PC Music.
+"Every Night" is a song by the English singer Hannah Diamond, released as a non-album single on 24 November 2014 through PC Music.
 Diamond joined PC Music in 2013 and released two solo singles before "Every Night".
 It was written by A. G. Cook and Diamond and produced by Cook.
 Critics described it as dance-pop and synth-pop, with Diamond's child-like vocals accompanied by pulsating beats.
 "Every Night" was PC Music's first commercially available single and later appeared on their first compilation album, PC Music Volume 1 (2015).
 It became Diamond's first song to appear on a Billboard chart.

 Background

 Hannah Diamond was one of the first members of PC Music, formed by A. G. Cook in 2013.
 She released her debut single, "Pink and Blue", that same year.
 In 2014, Diamond appeared as a feature in Cook's single "Keri Baby" and released her second solo single, "Attachment".
 "Every Night" was her third solo single.
 It was written by Cook and Diamond.
 Additionally, Cook produced it.